MrJenish/Metro_Train_Data_Mining/README.md

 4. **Data Visualization:** We utilized various visualization techniques like heatmaps and time series plots to visualize the data and identify patterns, correlations, and trends.

-5. **Regression Model:** A regression model was developed to predict oil temperature and motor current based on the sensor readings.
+5. **Regression Model:** A Linear regression model was developed to predict oil temperature and motor current based on the sensor readings.
+We carefully examined heatmaps and correlations among all parameters, using these insights to choose the most relevant features for our models.

-6. **Logistic Model:** We built a logistic regression and Random Forest models for failure detection.
+6. **Classification Model:** We built a logistic regression and Random Forest models for failure detection.
 This model can help identify potential failures or issues in the Metro train system by analyzing sensor readings.

 ## Contributors